Kwabena Okyere Darko-Mensah: Politics

 Darko-Mensah entered parliament on 7 January 2009 as a member of parliament for the Takoradi constituency on the ticket of the New Patriotic Party.
 He has remained in parliament winning the subsequent elections (2012 and 2016) since 2009.

-Darko-Mensah was appointed deputy minister for Aviation in 2017 by Nana Akufo-Addo.
+Darko-Mensah was appointed Deputy Minister for Aviation in 2017 by Nana Akufo-Addo.
 He remained in that position until February 2019 when he was appointed Regional Minister for the Western Region.

-In parliament, he has served on various committees, some of which include; the Subsidiary Legislation Committee, the Education Committee, the Business Committee and the Roads and Transport Committee.
+In parliament, he has served in various committees, some of which include: the Subsidiary Legislation Committee, the Education Committee, the Business Committee and the Roads and Transport Committee.

 Personal life

-Darko-Mensah is married with three children.
-He identifies as a Christian and a Methodist.
+Darko-Mensah is married, with three children, and is a Protestant Christian Methodist.